Five Common Symptoms of Liquid Retention

-The abnormal accumulation of liquids adds on to your body weight, which affects your muscular, lymphatic and circulatory health.
+The abnormal accumulation of liquids adds to your body weight, which affects your muscular, lymphatic, and circulatory health.

 There are many factors that influence the appearance of cellulite in the glutes and legs.
 However, when it is caused by retention, it can become more noticeable and difficult to treat.